Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Reconstruction methods

 \section{Reconstruction methods}

 The MarlinTPC software package~\cite{MarlinTPC} was used to reconstruct and analyze the data.
 This package is based on the linear collider software suite~\cite{lcsoft,Marlin,lcio}.
 The individual steps of the reconstruction are introduced briefly in the following.
+For a detailed description see~\cite{FMueller2017}.

-The amplified electron avalanche after the GEM stack is collected on the pads of the segmented readout anode.
+The amplified electron avalanche after the GEM stack is collected on the pads of the segmented readout anode, as sketched in \cref{fig:pad_pulses}.
 The signal on a single pad is called a pulse.
 The readout electronics measures the collected charge in time bins.
 The charge of a pulse is the sum of the ADC counts in these bins from the rise of the signal over a start threshold to its fall under a stop threshold.
 In addition to the thresholds, a minimum number of samples over threshold is required.
+These parameters are indicated in \cref{fig:pulseshape}.
 The arrival time of each pulse is derived from the inflection point of its rising edge.

-The combination of several pulses on a pad row by a row\-/based clustering algorithm is called a hit.
+A row\-/based clustering algorithm is used to combine several pulses on adjacent pads in one pad row, as indicated in \cref{fig:pad_pulses}.
+Each group of pulses is called a hit.
 The coordinate along the pad rows is determined using a charge\-/weighted center\-/of\-/gravity method.
+The typical charge distribution in a hit is shown in \cref{fig:hitreco}.
 The charge of the hit is the sum of the charge of the contributing pulses.
-For the time of the hit, the time of the largest contributing pulse is used, since the time information of the adjacent, often much smaller, pulses is affected by a number of systematic effects.
+For the time of the hit, only the arrival time of the largest contributing pulse is used, since the time information of the adjacent pulses is affected by a number of systematic effects, which have been explored in~\cite{Mueller:301339}.
+First, there is a charge dependence of the reconstructed arrival time, which causes smaller pulses to be systematically earlier than the leading pulse.
+Secondly, there is an additional dependence on the distance of the corresponding pad to the pad of the leading pulse.

 To combine the reconstructed hits to tracks, an iterative Hough transformation~\cite{KleinwortHough} is used in the following, unless stated otherwise.
 The track parameters are determined by a fit using the General Broken Lines method~\cite{KleinwortGBL}.
 As track model either a helix, for data taken with magnetic field, or a straight line, for data taken without magnetic field, is used.